filetrust/Squads-And-Maps/Blogs/Issue3.md

 ### A good question indeed and one desperate for an answer and a solution
 We iterated over how to deal with this.
 We tried to come up with a good way for people to manage their own time commits to different squads.
 We thought of using sub links between our Issues on Jira and see if we could an intermediary link between a
-Person and the Sqauds they are mapped to, that included a time commitment measured in Hours Per Week.
+Person and the Squads they are mapped to, that included a time commitment measured in Hours Per Week.
 This was not going to work and required too much engineering in Jira.
-We then attempted using airtable as a store of everyones squad commitments and how many hours per week they were committing to each of their squads.
+We then attempted using Airtable as a store of everyone's squad commitments and how many hours per week they were committing to each of their squads.
 This too was not a natural integration and a large amount of technical resistance was surfacing as we went down this path.

 We then realised that we over thinking and over engineering for a potential future problem that we did not yet have.
-We were trying to create a way to specifically track and measure everyones time and an ove an over engineered approach at that.
+We were trying to create a way to specifically track and measure everyone's time and an over engineered approach at that.
 We realised the need for a simpler way to address this and put the trust in our people to manage it themselves.

 ### Proposal